 Annually, the Affirmative Action Plan analyzes the applicant pools, hires, and promotions to determine whether significant underrepresentation exists in any of those categories.
-Minorities in the applicant pool remained relatively steady at 33%.
-Women in the applicant pool decreased by 3%, but remained as over half of the applicant pool at 62%.
-Hires of women applicants increased over the previous Plan Year by 5%, while hires of minority applicants dropped by just 1%.
-Promotions of minorities and women remained relatively steady, with promotions of women dropping by 4% and promotions of minorities dropping by 1% compared to the previous plan year.
+Minorities in the applicant pool increased from 33% to 35%, and women in the applicant pool increased from 62% to 64%.
+Hires of minority applicants increased over the previous Plan Year by 5%, while hires of women applicants decreased by just 1%.
+Promotions of minorities remained steady, while promotions of women decreased by 6%.

-We also determine annually whether we have met the federally mandated hiring benchmark of 6.4% for protected veterans and the federally mandated utilization benchmark for individuals with disabilities, which is 7%.
-For this Plan Year, 1.4% of our hires were veterans, falling short of the 6.4% goal.
-This year 1.2% of our employees have disclosed having a disability, also falling short of the 7% goal.
+We also determine annually whether we have met the federally mandated hiring benchmark of 5.7% for protected veterans and the federally mandated utilization benchmark for individuals with disabilities, which is 7%.
+For this Plan Year, 1.8% of our hires were veterans, falling short of the 5.7% goal, but increasing by 0.4% over the previous Plan Year.
+This year 1.4% of our employees have disclosed having a disability, also falling short of the 7% goal, but increasing by 0.2% over the previous Plan Year.